Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 We spoke to the experts to find out everything you need to know about how to find the G-spot and your best tips for G-spot stimulation, and maybe even squirting during G-spot sex.

-Is the G-spot real?
+So, is the G-spot even real?

-“Of all the 31 studies conducted to answer [if the G-spot is real], there has been agreement on the G-spot existing, but not necessarily on the ‘location, size, or nature of it,2’” explains sex therapist and therapist Taylor Nolan, PhD, sexology expert for PlusOne.
+“Of all the 31 studies conducted to answer [if the G-spot is real], there has been agreement on the G-spot existing, but not necessarily on the ‘location, size, or nature of it,6’” explains sex therapist and therapist Taylor Nolan, PhD, sexology expert for PlusOne.

 “Essentially, it anatomically exists, but may vary in location, size, and nature from body to body,” Dr. Nolan adds.
 Reeves also notes that “women have largely different reactions to stimulation of this area of the body, so it’s not a big deal at all if you do not derive pleasure or your partner can’t easily locate the area.
 On the flip side, if you’ve experienced heightened pleasure by stimulation of this area, that’s awesome,” says Reeves.